guptaAakrati/weather-app/README.md

 # weather-app
-check the weather all cities.
+check the weather for all cities.